SaeedMalik7/megr2157-portfolio/docs/assignments/A04/index.md

 ### Feature 2
 <img width="702" height="353" alt="image" src="https://github.com/user-attachments/assets/cafbf799-1639-4ddd-aff6-fe0c2bafca8e" />

+For Feature 2, the specific feature 2 Free-Body-Diagram was drawn.
+Some of the known values were mentioned again like the Height, base and Moment.
+The Modulus of Elasticity, Force value and max deflection value were not mentioned again as they are assumed to be carried over to this feature as well.
+The unknown values are the height deflection and height stress.
 <img width="812" height="715" alt="image" src="https://github.com/user-attachments/assets/7fe08176-42cd-47d8-9cde-80948308edf5" />
 <img width="799" height="261" alt="image" src="https://github.com/user-attachments/assets/65397e33-b00f-436a-9254-dac55d0a19ba" />